 - 1. The word 'drastically' was used to make the reader become anxious that unless they used preservative on their gate or fence then the fence would disintegrate. - 2.
 'A lot' does not sound as worrying as the word 'drastically' and might not persuade a person to buy preservative. - 3.
 The word 'special' is used to make the reader think that rapid setting post cement is the best. - 4.
 It is important to make sure you are putting your fence on ground that belongs to you. - 5.
 It is not a legal requirement to put up a fence with the post and rails facing your own property but there is an unwritten rule that a good neighbour does this. - 6.
 You do not need planning permission to put up a fence unless your boundary line meets a highway. - 7.
 The most popular type of garden fence is Lap Panel because it gives good screening and is not expensive. - 8.
 The measurements of the ready-made Lap Panels are 1.83m width by 9m height. - 9.
 The Combination Trellis and Lap panel is best for training plants. - 10.
 The Closeboard Fence is better for security. - 11.
 The instructions have been numbered because it is important that they are carried out in the proper order. - 12.
-The illustrations have been included because pictures or diagrams make things much clearer. - 13.
-Illustrations show what a person needs to do, when they need to do it and in what order they need to do it in.
+Illustrations show what a person needs to do and the order in which it should be completed.